-You can set Google Chrome as the default browser on your MacBook Pro by going to System Preferences, General, and “Default web browser.”
+You can set Google Chrome as the default browser on your MacBook Pro by going to System Preferences (System Settings on macOS Ventura and above), General, and “Default web browser.”
 Assuming you have Chrome installed, just select it from the list to make it your default browser.

 I’m Jon, an Apple power user, and owner of a 2019 MacBook Pro.
 I make Chrome my default browser on every Apple device I own, and I made this guide to help you.

 So, let’s review the steps to make Google Chrome your default browser.

 How to Make Google Chrome Your Default Browser on Mac

 Apple’s Safari is pre-set as the default web browser on MacBook Pros.
 So, whenever you click on certain links, Safari will automatically open, even if you prefer a different web browser, such as Chrome.